 Tamia N. Pyburn - Thornridge High School

 Instructors & Interns

 Myah Singleton is an 18 year old dancer.
 She has been dancing for 10 years, as well as choreographing and teaching for 5.
-She starting dancing with Adrenaline Dance Company and HHPD located in Hickory Hills, and continued all throughout her high school career at Amos Alonzo Stagg.
+She started dancing with Adrenaline Dance Company and HHPD located in Hickory Hills, IL and continued all throughout her high school career at Amos Alonzo Stagg.
 She was the Captain of her high school competitive dance team and succeeded in attending the IHSA state conference.
 She is now dancing at Iowa State University as a member of the Orchesis Dance Company as well as Motion Sickness Dance Team.
 She loves all styles of dance, but specializes in Jazz, Lyrical, Pom, and Hip Hop.
 She loves being able to show her love for dance and spread the love through performances and classes filled with fun!